James was elected President at the 2018 AGM in February and will serve for the next three years.

 This then formed the pattern of holidays both winter and summer with partner, friends and later family invariably focussed on visiting some hilly or mountainous areas in either the UK or Europe.

-He has regularly attended the trekking meets, instigated by Alasdair Andrews, with both old and new walking and climbing partners, and as a result has found himself fully drawn back into this new role.
+He has regularly attended the trekking meets, instigated by Alasdair Andrews, with both old and new walking and climbing partners.
+All this led to Andy being the Meet Secretary from 2013 until 2019.

 Not far from home in Nottingham Andy can regularly be found in Derbyshire walking, or climbing, or cycling with friends and family as he has done since he was a young boy.